psi4/psi4/doc/sphinxman/source/glossary_psivariables.rst

    The specific rotation [deg/(dm (g/cm^3))] calculated at the CC2 level in the modified velocity gauge for a given (x) wavelength, (x) rounded to nearest integer.

+.. psivar:: CC2 ROTATION (LEN) ORIGIN-DEPENDENCE @ xNM

+   The origin-dependence of the CC2 specific rotation in deg/[dm (g/cm^3)]/bohr and the length gauge, computed at (x) wavelength, (x) rounded to nearest integer.

 .. psivar:: CC QUADRUPOLE XX
    CC QUADRUPOLE XY
    CC QUADRUPOLE XZ